sendgridlabs/ddbmock/docs/pages/status.rst

 Table managment
 ---------------

 - No more than 255 tables.
-TODO
+DONE
 - No more than 10 ``CREATING`` tables.
 TODO
 - No more than 10 ``DELETING`` tables.
 TODO
 - No more than 1  ``UPDATING`` table.
 TODO